-The use of headphones have long been an important part of enjoying multimedia.
-When listening to music or watching a movie, you get a level of depth and immersion that can only be found in expensive surround sound systems.
+The use of headphones has long been an important part of enjoying multimedia.
+When listening to music or watching a movie, headphones allow you a level of depth and immersion that can otherwise only be found in expensive surround sound systems.

 - 10 Best Wireless Gaming Headsets

-- 1. Best Overall: Turtle Beach Stealth 600 Wireless Headset
+- 1. Turtle Beach Stealth 600 Wireless Headset

 - 2. SteelSeries Arctis Pro Wireless Headphones

 - 3. Best Value: CORSAIR Void PRO RGB Wireless Headset

 - 5. HyperX Cloud Flight Wireless Gaming Headset